As Trump's tariffs take shape, is America really winning?

 Trump is getting his trade wins — but the rest of the world is seething

-For many, it was a bitter pill to swallow.
+For many, it has been a bitter pill to swallow.
 French Prime Minister François Bayrou called the European Union deal — struck by European Commission President Ursula von der Leyen — a moment of "submission."

-The negative reaction was often compounded after Trump also claimed that countries such as Japan had agreed to hundreds of millions of dollars in investments that would be carried out at his "direction."
+The negative reaction has often been compounded after Trump has also claimed that countries such as Japan have agreed to hundreds of millions of dollars in investments that will be carried out at his "direction."

-Officials in Asia's second-largest economy rushed to clarify that they were mostly loans.
+Officials in Asia's second-largest economy rushed to clarify that the investments are mostly loans.
 Nonetheless, a former official at Japan's Trade Ministry called it "humiliating."

 "I call this the psychology of surrender," says Alicia Garcia-Herrero, the Asia-Pacific chief economist for investment firm Natixis in Hong Kong.
 "Everybody is surrendering."